bioimage-io/bioimageio-chatbot/README.md

 ## Using the Chatbot

-You can visit the BioImage.IO Chatbot at [https://chat.bioimage.io](https://chat.bioimage.io).
+You can visit the BioImage.IO Chatbot at [https://chat.bioimage.io](https://chat.bioimage.io)[TBD: Available Soon].
 Please note that the chatbot is still in beta and is being actively developed.
+See the [Disclaimer for BioImage.IO Chatbot](./docs/DISCLAIMER.md).

 If you encounter any issues, please report them via [Github issues](https://github.com/bioimage-io/bioimageio-chatbot/issues).

 ## Setup the Chatbot locally